alt: Illustration representing a code refactor concept (decorative)

 Speaker Note: Emphasize scientific method—tight feedback loops reduce time-to-insight and build trust.

-Speaker Note: Provide reusable scripts that immediately raise perceived judgment and leadership, regardless of stack.
+Speaker Note: Communication multiplies technical impact—diagrams and facilitation accelerate shared clarity.
+The reusable scripts (assumption-surfacing, options/constraints/recommendation, visual-first) immediately raise perceived judgment and leadership, regardless of stack.

 Speaker Note: Governance fluency elevates scope—shows readiness for broader system stewardship beyond code.